Equality and Diversity

 Early Years - Nursery

-A very big thank you to Evelyn, who has helped us to kick off International Women's Day with a lovely book entitled "Girls Can Do Anything" By Caryl Hart.
+Nursery has kicked off International Women's Day with a lovely book entitled "Girls Can Do Anything" By Caryl Hart.
 The message of the book is that girls are amazing.
 They are strong, brave and proud and they can dream big.

 Our children have been dreaming big in early years and looking to the future of what they would like to be when they grow up.
 Some of their future aspirations are as follows, can you guess what your child said:-